steverydz/dotfiles/README.md

-# dotfiles
+# Ubuntu dotfiles

-These dotfiles are customised for me and the way I work.
+These dotfiles are customised for me for my job at Canonical where I use Ubuntu.
 They enable me to get up and running on a new Ubuntu install.
 You are free to fork and use them but if you do you're on your own.

 ## How to use